Good Atmosphere (But No Smoke) in this Classic Kissa

 A large bar counter takes up one wall of the shop.
 Behind the counter, yellowed, aging classical LPs fill out the left side of one shelf.
 A collection of cups and saucers lines a much larger set of shelves directly behind the bar.
 Jars of roasted coffee beans take up one section.
 Suita also has an entrance ticket to the “House of Dante” in Italy, though he didn’t go himself, nor does he have a deep interest in the author for whom he named the shop.
 It was his father, an English teacher who was the real literature buff, he said.
 His father being an English teacher, Suita was always exposed to many books and woodblock prints from abroad as a young boy.
 One of those, a woodblock print of Dante gazing at Beatrice stands out most in his memory, and that may have influenced him to name this shop “Dante.”
 Suita enjoys being vague about the history of the shop, even its age, but the influence of his father is clear from Suita’s frequent mentions of him.

 Suita opened this shop when he was in his third year of college.
-He had been working at a coffee shop part time while going to school in Ginza to learn bartending.
+He had been working at a coffee shop part-time while going to school in Ginza to learn bartending.
 “I had a three-year loan, so I used to make cocktails.
 They make more money.
 I don’t drink though.” he said.
 So, he decided to run his place as a café instead of a bar.

 Coffee shops were booming in the 1960s, but they have not remained as profitable as they were back then.
-“Different from alcohol, coffee is not lucrative.”
-Suita said.
+“Different from alcohol, coffee is not lucrative,” Suita said.
 “That’s what I believe after doing this business for this long.
 There was more profit in the past.
 The imported raw materials used to be less expensive.”

 When we asked Suita about why he went into this business, he explained that he was originally planning to become a professional musician playing the flute.
-“Back then, if there were three-hundred-sixty-five days a year, I used to play for three-hundred-sixty-six days.”
-Suita said.
-He had the honor to take lessons from a man who was perhaps Japan’s best teacher at the time, but Suita said he decided to quit one day after he unexpectedly came in the same class with a person two years younger, but with more talent.
+“Back then, if there were three-hundred-sixty-five days a year, I used to play for three-hundred-sixty-six days,” Suita said.
+He had the honor to take lessons from a man who was perhaps Japan’s best teacher at the time, but Suita said he decided to quit one day after he unexpectedly came into the same class with a person two years younger, but with more talent.
 This made him rethink about his future, he said.
 “I did not want to take the packed trains to go to work.
-My father was an English teacher, so my house always had books of foreign countries and coffee.
+My father was an English teacher, so my house always had books on foreign countries and coffee.
 I thought that as long as I had some music records and coffee, I want to open my own shop.”

 Suita’s customers have changed a great deal over more than fifty years.
 “There were very few coffee shops back in the day, so it got very crowded.
 A lot of my customers were young and rich," he said.
 "They all had neckties on.
 It is very different compared to today.”
 When we asked about his customers now, he claimed “Most are seniors.
 The ratio between men and women is six to four.
 Six being the male and four being the women.
 However, depending on the time, most of the customers could be women or most of the customers could be men.”